atharvaraskar-bntsoft/TestManagement/README.md

 # TestManagement API

 ## Overview
-This project implements a RESTful API for managing multiple-choice questions (MCQs) using Spring Boot.
-It provides endpoints to perform CRUD operations on MCQ questions.
+TestManagement simplifies the management of multiple-choice questions (MCQs) through a RESTful API implemented with Spring Boot.
+It enables CRUD operations on MCQs stored in a PostgreSQL database, providing robust features for efficient handling and ensuring streamlined operations.

 ### Technologies Used
 - Java 21